 Delta - Ladner, Tsawwassen, North Delta & TFN

-Ride your bike in Delta, including Ladner, Tsawwassen, North Delta and Tsawwassen First Nation?
-Interested in local cycling action, education or events?
-Attend your local HUB committee meeting to see what's happening.
+Ride your bike in Delta, including Ladner, Tsawwassen, North Delta, and Tsawwassen First Nation?
+Interested in local cycling advocacy, education, or events?
+Attend the next Local Committee meeting to see what's going on locally in cycling advocacy.
 All are welcome - no experience required!

 Development of a comprehensive Spot Improvement inventory, and ongoing monitoring with the Corporation of Delta, MoTI, and Translink

 Ride assessment reports of the local bicycle network to provide input to the Corporation of Delta and other decision-makers, including:

 - Tsawwassen to North Delta via Tilbury Industrial Park Millennium Trail